faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 So even if message was published with `ack=0/1`, it is available for consumers when all ISR replicated up to that message offset and the number of ISR is at least Min-ISR.

-# How Min-ISR and ACK affects consistency and availability

-1. How many concurrent failures we can survive with `min.in.sync.replicas` set to X and ACK all?
-2. How many concurrent failures we can survive with `min.in.sync.replicas` set to X and ACK leader?
-3. What is the availability of the system with `min.in.sync.replicas` set to X and ACK all?
-4. What is the availability of the system with `min.in.sync.replicas` set to X and ACK leader?
+### Preferred leader and leader failover

+Each Kafka topic partition has a leader replica chosen by a controller during topic creation.
+This is called a preferred leader replica.
+I previously explained how Kafka assigns leaders to brokers. leadership can change.

 # Min-ISR examples

 Because setting a `min.in.sync.replicas` (on a topic or broker) and `acks` (on KafkaProducer) is one of the most important configuration for availability and consistency, I'd like to provide you a few examples for different application requirements.
+The `unclean.leader.election.enable` is `false`.

-1. `replication.factor=4`, `min.in.sync.replicas=3`, `acks=all` - this config provides high consistency.
+1. `replication.factor=4`, `min.in.sync.replicas=3`, `acks=all` - this config provides a high consistency.
 Each message is
-replicated to at least 3 brokers before getting success response.
-We can survive up to 2 concurrent But we can tolerate only 1 broker failure for being available.
-If 2/4 of the replicas are unavailable, the 2 remaining are not enough to fulfill `MinISR>=3` condition.
+replicated to **at least** 3 brokers before getting success response.
+During the healthy brokers condition, the ISR will be 4, so `ack=all` will wait for 4 brokers.
+One of the brokers can fail (`ISR=3`), and we still have `ISR >= MinISR`, and we still can produce messages.
+Losing one more broker (`ISR=2`) affects availability as the `ISR >= MinISR` won't apply anymore.
+In a pessimistic scenario (`ISR=3`) where we can still produce, the partition can survive up to 2 concurrent failures without losing data.
+We still would have one node with a complete *committed* log.
+It could be then elected as (or remain) the leader and the rest of the brokers could replicate after recovery.
+In an optimistic scenario (`ISR=4`), we would obviously survive not more than 3 concurrent crashes.
+To sum up: we can tolerate up to 1 broker crashes being still available, and 2 concurrent (`MinISR - 1`) failures.
 2. `replication.factor=4`, `min.in.sync.replicas=2`, `acks=all` - moderate consistency and availability.

-### Preferred leader and leader failover

-Each Kafka topic partition has a leader replica chosen by a controller during topic creation.
-This is called a preferred leader replica.
-I previously explained how Kafka assigns leaders to brokers. leadership can change.
+We can tolerate
+up to 2 (`ISR=2`) unhealthy replicas while providing availability, but then we can lose only one partition (`MinISR - 1`) without data loss.
+3. `replication.factor=4`, `min.in.sync.replicas=3`, `acks=leader` - we favour availability over consistency.
+The leader
+responds successfully after storing messages in its local log.
+By using this configuration, you accept the possibility of losing some events when only one broker fails.
+The lost are these acknowledged by the leader, but still not replicated by `ISR` - which is a non-committed part of the log.
+The reality is that you can lose messages in more scenarios than just leader failure.
+As the author of series [posts](https://jack-vanlightly.com/blog/2018/9/14/how-to-lose-messages-on-a-kafka-cluster-part1) shows, the networking problems are even worse.
+Nevertheless, once we accept a possibility of data loss, we get very high availability: in the worst case (`ISR=3`) we can lose 2 (`MinISR - 1`) brokers and still being able to produce.
+In an optimistic scenario (`ISR=4`), we can run even event without 3 brokers.
+4. `replication.factor=4`, `min.in.sync.replicas=1`, `acks=all` - we favor availability over consistency when there are
+problems with replicas/network, but when the cluster is healthy, we want to replicate to higher number of replicas - current `ISR`.
+When replicas performs well, the `ISR` > 1, and leader will acknowledge events when all `ISR` replicate.
+The messages are available for consumers after replication to the full `ISR`.
+But, in case of emergency, the `ISR` can even shrink to the leader, and we still be able to produce/consume (`MinISR=1`).
+This may seem like a non-practical scenario: why to enforce higher consistency when everything goes well, but when not, just forget about it accept losing data ?
+Compared to any `acks=leader` configuration, this will be more reliable during leader restarts.
+For example, the leader rebooted ungracefully, the rest of the `ISR` was fine in that time.
+The leader could acknowledge some messages before the restart, by writing them to the page cache, which is not synchronized immediately to disk.
+If the producing was made with `acks=leader`, the leader didn't wait for `ISR` before acknowledging, which when followed by a shutdown could end up with a data loss.
+If the producer used `acks=all`, the leader waited for all current `ISR` before acknowledging.
+This means that the new leader from the current `ISR` had to have all acknowledged messages - no data loss.

+In all cases I used `replication.factor` 4 but is up to you to decide what redundancy you want to have.
+The higher the number of replicas, the higher possibility of increasing `MinISR`.
+Larger `MinISR` positively affects availability for `acks=leader`, and consistency for `akcs=all`.
+But remember that higher number of replicas indicates higher network, storage, CPU utilization.
+The brokers have much more work to during the replication.
+Finally, the end-to-end latency will suffer too.

 // TODO: Partitions vs availability - does the completely failed partition appears in producer metadata ?  -> yes
+// TODO: what about ELR ? maybe just add information at the end

+1. How many concurrent failures we can survive with `min.in.sync.replicas` set to X and ACK all?
+2. How many concurrent failures we can survive with `min.in.sync.replicas` set to X and ACK leader?
+3. What is the availability of the system with `min.in.sync.replicas` set to X and ACK all?
+4. What is the availability of the system with `min.in.sync.replicas` set to X and ACK leader?

-// TODO: what about ELR ? maybe just add information at the end Let's take the following non-functional requirements that we want for application producing to Kafka to fulfill:
+Let's take the following non-functional requirements that we want for application producing to Kafka to fulfill:
 1. [Durability] The data should be replicated to 4 replicas.
 2. [Consistency] No message should be lost after it has been saved and acknowledged by Kafka.
 We should survive